vpulab/med-sam-brain/INSTRUCTIONS.md

 python train.py -net sam -mod sam_lora -exp_name ... -sam_ckpt ./checkpoint/sam/sam_vit_b_01ec64.pth -b 1 -dataset brats -thd True  -data_path ../data -w 8 -four_chan True
 ```

-Parameter `mod` can be defined as: `sam_lora` to train LoRA blocks making SAM adapt to the medical domain; or `sam` in case you want to maintain the original SAM architecture.
-Parameter `four_chan` should be defined as `True` if you want to use all 4 MRI modalities; or `False` if just taking e of them to not train the Patch Embedding Layer.
-Parameter `dataset` must be defined as any of the names indicated in the 'Data acquisition' section.
+- `mod` can be defined as: `sam_lora` to train LoRA blocks making SAM adapt to the medical domain; or `sam` in case you want to maintain the original SAM architecture.
+- `four_chan` should be defined as `True` if you want to use all 4 MRI modalities; or `False` if just taking e of them to not train the Patch Embedding Layer.
+- `dataset` must be defined as any of the names indicated in the 'Data acquisition' section.
+- `exp_name` should be replaced by the desired name of the experiment.

 *NOTE*: After running the training command, 'sam_vit_b_01ec64.pth' will be downloaded.
 If pretrained weights are not downloaded propperly, you cand do it manually through [this link](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_b_01ec64.pth) and store it in 'checkpoint/sam/'.
 The saved model parameters will be placed in the 'logs/' directory.